software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > 2. Open the backend web service in the Render Dashboard and go to the "Settings" page.
 In the "Build & Deploy" section, set the "Branch" as "production" and "Auto-Deploy" as "Yes"
 > 3. Switch back to the main branch and make some small change in the code and push the changes to GitHub.
 Then, open a pull request.
 Set the _base_ branch as the `production` branch and the _compare_ branch as the `main` branch
 > 4. Merge the pull request and check that the deployment works automatically

-{: .note }

-> When you want to deploy the application to the production environment, open a pull request as described above. _Don't wait until the end of the Sprint for the deployment_.
-Once you have a meaningful set of features implement, deploy the application and _test that the new features work in the production environment_.

 {: .highlight }